NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

 ### Profiling tool functions

-#### A. Collect Information or Compare Information(if more than 1 event logs are as input and option -c is specified)
+#### A. Collect Information or Compare Information

+Note: Compare mode is enabled by `-c` option if more than 1 event logs are as input.

 - Application information
 - Executors information
 - Rapids related parameters